 - Initiating the Right to Know Project, challenging increased U.S. government censorship and restrictions on access to information.

-- Pioneering research on the impact of toxins in the environment on working people.
+- Pioneering research on the impact of toxins in the environment on people.

 - Establishing the only national database on plant shutdowns and layoffs in response to corporations moving their U.S. operations offshore.